 "ERROR 268D3" is a fake error message delivered by various deceptive websites.
-Research results show that visitors usually come to these sites inadvertently - they're redirected by potentially unwanted applications (PUAs) or either intrusive advertisements delivered by other rogue sites.
-Be aware that vast majority of potentially unwanted applications infiltrate the system without consent.
-If causing redirects wasn't enough, PUAs also deliver intrusive advertisements, as well as record various sensitive data.
+Research shows that visitors usually arrive at these sites inadvertently - they are redirected by potentially unwanted applications (PUAs) or intrusive advertisements delivered by other rogue sites.

 |Name||"ERROR 268D3" virus|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the user's computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 "ERROR 268D3" is very similar to Windows Support Alert, Found 4 Virus, Windows Operating System Alert, and many other fake errors.
 All claim that the system is damaged (infected, missing files or similar), however, these claims are merely attempts to trick gullible users into purchasing unnecessary software or paying for services that are not required.